Sleeper85/esphome-yambms/documents/README/YamBMS_main_YAML_HowTo.md

 ## CAN bus

+> [!TIP]
+> This package is only used with the `YamBMS` main node.
+> It's possible to use this package multiple times in order to send information on two different CAN bus.

 The CAN bus connected to your inverter via the CAN transceiver `canbus_node1`.

 You can keep the default configuration.